 Undergraduate study in nuclear medicine technology is guided by the academic rules and procedures outlined under Undergraduate Rules and Procedures in the Carver College of Medicine section of the catalog.

-Students who are admitted to the major become Carver College of Medicine students.
+Accepted students enter the professional program, the nuclear medicine technology major, and the Carver College of Medicine the following fall semester.
+Students must maintain a cumulative grade-point average (GPA) of at least 2.00 and a grade of C or higher in each course required for the major (60 s.h.).
 Upon completing the program successfully, they are granted a Bachelor of Science degree.
 Graduates are eligible to apply for the nuclear medicine technology national certification examinations.

 The program strongly advises students entering the university to pursue a course of study that is applicable to another major, most commonly biochemistry, biology, chemistry, or microbiology, so that if they are not admitted to the Nuclear Medicine Technology Program, they still may complete a major and receive a bachelor's degree.